Have you always been interested in books?

 Sadly, I gave up my boat a year ago – I just wasn’t using it enough, partly because I was working on the books.
 I do all the cooking, which I love but the downside is that it means I also have to do the shopping!
 While writing and doing The Times crossword daily stimulates my brain, I keep my body in rough shape by going to the gym, playing tennis and losing balls on the golf course.
 Noosa is a very social place and we are never short of places to go and things to do here.
 That said, we also travel a bit – mostly to Europe and the US where our son still lives.

 What do you enjoy about the writing process?

 Everything.
 From plotting the whole story, to creating compelling characters to the actual writing – it has all been a joy.
 I thought I would be less keen on the research but I found that to be richly rewarding: every time I investigated some topic, I came away with new ideas for other elements of the book.
 Even the post-writing process was stimulating; my editors Roberta Ivers and Deonie Fiford gave me an object lesson in crafting a novel.
 I learned an incredible amount that was helpful for Book 2.

 When will we see your second book?

 The first draft is written but not yet edited.
-Simon & Schuster plan to release it in 2019.
-It’s called The Editor and it features Jonno Bligh and Annie Greenwood up against desperate odds once again.
+Simon & Schuster plan to release it in early 2020.
+It’s called Deadline and it features Jonno Bligh and Annie Greenwood up against desperate odds once again.
 It’s set in London, in the newsroom of a UK national newspaper against the background of Islamic terrorism and sinister Russian interference in European politics.
 Being a tabloid, there’s lots of crime, sex and dirty tricks!
-In the meantime, I’m underway on my third novel, provisionally called The Hack.
+In the meantime, I’m underway on my third novel, provisionally called Dead Beat.